 There are additional rules for:

-Council tax support is a means tested council tax discount.
+Council tax support is a means tested council tax reduction.
 How much support you will receive will depend on your income and circumstances.

 Our local council tax support scheme applies to all working age residents.
 Click on the link below to view full details of the local scheme;